anomaly/prestans-docs/source/types.rst

 All atributes of a ``Model`` must be an instance of a ``prestans.type``, Attributes can also be relationships to instances or collections of Models.

-Attributes are defined at a class level, these are the rules used by prestans for each instance attributes of your ``Model``.
-By default prestans is absolutely unforgiving and will ensure that each attribute satifies all it's conditions.
+Attributes are defined at a class level, these are the rules used by Prestans for each instance attributes of your ``Model``.
+By default Prestans is absolutely unforgiving and will ensure that each attribute satifies all it's conditions.
 Failure results in aborting the creation of an instance.

-At the class level define attributes by instantiating prestans types with your rules, ensure they are as strict as possible, the more your define here the less you have to do in your handler.
+At the class level define attributes by instantiating Prestans types with your rules, ensure they are as strict as possible, the more your define here the less you have to do in your handler.
 The objective is not to pass through data that your handler can't work with.

 .. code-block:: python